OrlandoDevs/orlandodevs.github.io/_drafts/orlando-devs-salaries.md

 ## Average Salary by College Degree

-A big question that generally comes up by many individuals is, "Does having a college degree make a difference in our field?"
-By taking a look at this next graph we'll see that it is possible to make a decent living in our industry by being a self-taught developer.
-Within are community however, those who did get a Computer Science degree are generally earning more than those who didn't get a degree.
+A question that often comes up is: “Does having a college degree make a difference in our field?”
+This next graph shows us that it is possible to make a decent living by being a self-taught developer.
+Our graph shows though that individuals with a Computer Science degree are making more.

-_A word of warning here:_ this graph isn't completely fair by its nature since it doesn't control for experience.
-As we've seen above, experience is a much stronger defining factor as far as income is concerned.
-This graph may be biased against those who completed Coding Bootcamps either since the sample size is very small, and those who filled out this survey have not been in the industry for a very long time (again, the graph doesn't account for experience).
+_A word of warning here:_ this graph isn’t completely fair as it does not have an experience break down by degree.
+As seen above, experience is a much stronger defining factor as far as income is concerned.
+Also, this graph is biased against those who graduated from Coding Bootcamps.
+This happened because our sample size is tiny (only three responses).
+On top of that, the Bootcampers who filled out this survey have joined the workforce recently.

 <img src="/assets/authors/sergiocruz/orlando-salaries/salary-by-degree.png" class="img-large img-center" alt="Salaries by programming language in Orlando" />

+_Results filtered to full time employees only._

-**What this means to you:** Getting a college degree is definitely helpful and shouldn't be quickly dismissed.
-Most developers who filled out this survey however, have not completed a degree related to our industry and are doing pretty well as the graph shows.
-We would recommend getting a degree only if you find value in the education and intend to maximize, otherwise your mileage may vary.
+**What this means to you:** Getting a college degree is definitely helpful.
+It shouldn’t be quickly dismissed.
+However most developers who filled out this survey do not  have a degree in this field and are doing very well.
+We would recommend getting a degree only if you find value in the education and intend to maximize; otherwise your mileage may vary.

 <hr />